tjcrone/nethack/notes.md

 ## Scrolls

-You feel like someone is helping you = uncurse (maybe) You are being punished for your misbehavior = ??
+You feel like someone is helping you = uncurse (maybe) You are being punished for your misbehavior = punishment

 ## Settings